-The Wood Special Commission of Inquiry revealed that NSW had one of the lowest thresholds for reporting in Australia, resulting in the Child Protection Helpline being overwhelmed with reports about children who, while not receiving ideal care and whose families were in need of support, did not require the critical step of statutory intervention by the State.
+The Wood Special Commission of Inquiry into Child Protection Services in NSW revealed that NSW had one of the lowest thresholds for reporting in Australia, resulting in the Child Protection Helpline being overwhelmed with reports about children who, while not receiving ideal care and whose families were in need of support, did not require the critical step of statutory intervention.

-In response to this finding, Child Wellbeing Units (CWUs) were established in the four government agencies responsible for the largest number of child protection reports: NSW Health, NSW Police Force, Department of Education and Training, and Department of Human Services.
-Together, these agencies make up more than 60 per cent of all cases reported to the Child Protection Helpline.
+In response to this finding, Child Wellbeing Units (CWUs) were established in the four government agencies responsible for the largest number of child protection reports: NSW Health, NSW Police Force, and Department of Education and Communities.

 Trained staff in CWUs assist mandatory reporters within their agencies to use the Mandatory Reporter Guide and ensure that all concerns that reach the threshold of risk of significant harm are reported to the Child Protection Helpline.